 Here are some of the flavours we’ve played with so far, all of which start with a base of citrus and sugar:

 Rhubarb & Strawberry

 Strawberry & Cucumber

-Pomegranate & Spiced Pear (back in September ’18)
+Pomegranate & Spiced Pear (seasonal offering)

-Our intention is to work with event and fixed bar operators that share our “thirst for the remarkable” and who are committed to serving delicious and inventive and remarkable cocktails that can be served quickly, consistently and without fuss.
+Our intention is to work with event and fixed bar operators that share our “thirst for the remarkable”, and who are committed to serving delicious and inventive and remarkable cocktails that can be served quickly, consistently and without fuss.
 That leaves the vast majority of the marketplace on the table but that’s fine because life is too short to dilute your values and what you believe in.

 To stay up to date with Icely Done news, cocktail recipes, blogs, tips, offers and promotions, please click here to subscribe to our monthly newsletter.